initOS/connector-interfaces/connector_flow/README.rst

 Connector-Flow
 ==============

-This module provides a minimal framework for common data import/export tasks based on the OpenERP Connector.
-Tasks like parsing and writing a CSV file or uploading a file to an FTP server can be chained into task flows.
+This module provides a minimal framework for task flows based on the OpenERP Connector.
+Tasks can be chained into task flows.

-At the moment every flow must a have a unique start.
-One task can trigger several tasks.
+Every flow must a have a unique start.
+A task can trigger several successor tasks.

-The module adds a new menu item "Import/Export" under the Connector top-level menu where tasks and task flows can be configured.
+The module adds a new menu item "Import/Export" under the "Connector" top-level menu where tasks and task flows can be configured.
 Tasks can be run from the "Run Task" wizard.
-If a task needs a file as input, a file can be uploaded in the wizard.
+If a task needs a file as input, that file can be uploaded in the wizard.

 The *connector_flow_example_{ftp,product}* modules provide pre-configured demo flows.